abarbu/csp-haskell/README.md

 # CSP

+This package is now available via Hackage, and is primarily documented there.

 A simple example which solves Sudoku puzzles, project Euler problem 96.

     solveSudoku :: (Enum a, Eq a, Num a) => [[a]] -> [[a]]